h4l/json.bash/docs/plans/001-object-values.md

 This implies an `:object` type would be useful.
 It would be like `:json` but only accept JSON rooted at an object.
 Similarly, `:array` could be defined.

+## Syntax

+See [dos/plans/005-revised-syntax.md](./005-revised-syntax.md) for the argument grammar that supports this feature.